 The Jewish authorities took a harsher view of those who were arrested in the fight than they did of a Jew in prison for committing a crime.
 The influential Henriques family, who were great philanthropists in the East End, were much hated for their attitude towards the anti-fascist movement.
 Joy Goodman was expelled from her youth club for selling the Young Communist League newspaper Chailenge.
 When she pointed out that pro-Mosley papers like the Mail and the London Evening News could be had at the club, but not one that stood up for the Jewish minority's rights, Lady Henriques told her she was incorrigible.

+Charlie went off to Spain to fight for the Republic.
+Later he joined the British Army and was wounded at Dunkirk.
+His injury kept him in hospital for more than a year.
 He recalls that in 1940 his Commanding Officer asked for men with fighting experience to come forward.
 When Charlie Said he had been in the International Brigade, the CO said he did not mean that kind of experience, he meant men who had served in India and the like.
 After the Soviet Union entered the war, ex-International Brigaders got rapid promotion because of their experience in modern wariare.

 Since the war the Goodmans have earned the love and respect of East Enders through their work as tenants' leaders.
 Charlie and Joy did not give up the struggle agailnst fascism.
 In 1962 when Mosley tried to speak at Victoria Park Square, Charlie, who was then a member of the local police watch committee, and his two sons were arrested.
 Joy was also taken Into custody but released because she was pregnant.